pachax001/Stream-Extract-Bot/README.md

 * LOG_MEDIA_CHANNEL   - Create a new channel and add the id of the channel.
 This channel for the source file.
 If this channel is not set LOG_CHANNEL will be used.

 * BOT_USERNAME  - Username of the bot.
 Eg: @Extractorbot

+* UPSTREAM_REPO - Repo to update bot on restart.Default is this repo.

+* UPSTREAM_BRANCH - Repo branch for update.
+Default is master.